 Those who have power don’t want change.

 Accept these premises and you quickly grasp our logic.
 If leadership is about change, then change is about power.
 No matter how many leadership courses you attend, leadership is a practice.
-NSL will help you create the power for change by coaching you in the narrative method best summed up in our mantra “If you want to change the world, you have to change the story.”
+NSL will help you create the power for change by coaching you in narrative advocacy best summed up in our mantra “If you want to change the world, you have to change the story.”

 Case Study: The Middle East in Washington DC

-During your summer in Washington DC, we will take the whole Israeli-Palestine question as our case study and analyze how it plays out here in the halls of policy makers.
+During your summer in Washington DC, we will take the whole Israeli-Palestine question as our case study and analyze how it plays out here in Congress and the halls of policy makers.
 You will discover that there are probably more Middle East peace groups and Think Tanks in Washington than in Israel or Palestine.
 You will meet Americans who know more about the conflict than you do.
 (Or think they do!)
 And you will speak to advocates on either side who are more effective in shaping Middle East policy than anyone else.
 Strange as it may sound, you who live back there in the region have to bear with the consequences of fundamental choices made here.

 Joining the Debate Where the Future is being Decided